kaush4l/Dijkstra-s-algorithm/README.txt

 Known Bugs :

 -> The query typed does not have to be captilized as the program converts it to lower case.
--> So even the printing is shown in lower case letters. (only for easiness of user).
--> Reachable sometimes give NullPointerException.
 -> Many methods tried are commented out for future use.

 ---------------------------------------------------------------------------------------------------------------------------------